EddieSeven/FHSS-Reinforcement-Learning/readme.md

 ### Reinforcement Learning:

-* take an array of values that represent interference levels, use a Q function to determine optimal or sub optimal interference levels
+* take an array of tuples that represent interference levels and their associated frequency, use a Q function to determine optimal or sub optimal interference levels

 * create test data sets